Rey-EL/nist-ddos-incident-report/README.md

 *   **NIST Cybersecurity Framework:** Structuring an incident report and response plan according to the five core functions (Identify, Protect, Detect, Respond, Recover).
 *   **Network Security:** Recommending specific technical controls like firewall rules, rate-limiting, and IDS/IPS configurations.
 *   **Incident Response & Recovery:** Outlining the formal steps required to contain a threat, respond effectively, and restore services.

+---

+## Security Context

+This incident report underscores the critical importance of maintaining system availability, a core component of the CIA (Confidentiality, Integrity, Availability) triad.
+DDoS attacks, while primarily impacting availability, can also serve as a smokescreen for more sophisticated attacks aimed at exploiting other vulnerabilities, including those found in the OWASP Top 10 (e.g., data exfiltration facilitated by a distracted security team).
+Effective incident response, as outlined by the NIST framework, is crucial for mitigating the immediate impact of such attacks and preventing further compromise.